 Payslip Deduction Items and are explained in another Guide.

-Withholding tax cannot be applied on cash receipts or payments, because the full amount of the transaction must be recorded.
+Withholding tax cannot be applied on cash receipts, because the full amount of the transaction must be recorded.
 Further, cash receipts cannot be associated with individual customers’ subaccounts as withholding tax must.

 Withholding tax functionality for sales invoices does not require activation of any new tabs.
 Nor do you need to create any new accounts.
 All necessary accounts are added automatically to your chart of accounts the first time you check the

-Two accounts are created in the Assets group, because the money they represent technically belongs to the business until it is eventually used to pay taxes owed.
+Two accounts are created in the Assets group, because the money they represent technically belongs to your business until it is eventually used to pay taxes owed.
 They are:

-Deduct withholding tax box is checked on a sales invoice, two options appear in a dropdown box, Rate and Amount:
+Withholding tax box is checked on a sales invoice, two options appear in a dropdown box, Rate and Amount.
+A secondary field accepts either the percentage or amount:

 Because withholding tax is independent of any other tax code that may be applied, percentage amounts are calculated on the total due, including other taxes.
 (Remember, withholding tax is not an additional tax, only a way for the tax authority to collect prospective taxes earlier.)

 If various line items on the sales invoice are subject to different withholding rates, calculate the total amount to be withheld manually and enter as an Amount.
-You may wish to explain the calculation in the
+You may wish to explain the calculation in a custom field named

 Sample Consulting invoices Brilliant Industries for advertising design services worth 1,000.
 (For clarity of illustration, all other transactions have been removed.)
 In this case, no tax is due directly on the design services, but 10% must be withheld by the customer against expected income tax.
 So the